 - Need stimulation: In the womb, a baby is kept warm and secure in a safe environment.
 They have your heartbeat to keep them company.
 Placing a baby alone in a big crib can be a shock, and they may need your stimulation to become comfortable.

-Understanding your baby’s need for your closeness, and their inability to sleep alone, is a matter of practicing patience and understanding.
+Understanding your baby’s need for your closeness, and their inability to sleep alone is a matter of practicing patience and understanding.
 With trial and error, you can work toward better understanding your baby and their needs.
-You have natural instincts, so listen to them!

 Helping Your Baby Sleep Alone

-Once you’ve determined the potential reasons your baby is stuck to you like glue at night, you can start trying to fix the problem.
+Once you’ve determined the likely reasons your baby is stuck to you like glue at night, you can start trying to fix the problem.

 Some of the issues are easy to handle.
 If your baby is overfeeding or taking naps too close to bedtime, all you have to do is adjust their feeding and sleeping schedule to — hopefully — see improvement.

 We’ve been there.
 We know it’s hard when your baby reaches out their bitty arms and cries for attention while all you want is to close your eyes for a few hours.
 If adjusting their various schedules doesn’t work, it might be time to start looking into sleep training or self-soothing techniques.[related-spot url=”https://momlovesbest.com/cry-it-out-method”]